arduino/docs-content/content/arduino-cloud/01.guides/01.editor/editor.md

 ## Collaborative Coding

 **Collaborative Coding** allows users to work together on the same code.
-This feature enables makers to edit code across multiple windows, making collaboration easier.
+This feature enables developers within shared spaces to edit code across multiple windows, making collaboration easier.

 When working together, changes made in one window are updated and visible in all other windows.
 The code editor highlights the area being edited with an orange frame, notifying users if someone else is editing the same code.
 Users can take turns editing in multiple windows, ensuring everyone stays coordinated.